Skip to content

 Integration Assessment

 Single API integration with 600+ ready-made connectors.
 Full sandbox for testing.
 Documentation quality is Good.
 Onboarding takes 1-3 weeks, which sits in the middle of the orchestrator range.
 Finera and Primer onboard in 1-2 weeks.
 IXOPAY takes 2-4 weeks.
 The connector count is Corefy's strongest technical differentiator.
 Adding a new PSP means activating an existing connector rather than building a custom integration.
-The new platform version launched in Q2 2025 brings an updated interface, customizable checkout, new processing capabilities and performance improvements. iGaming connectors include 'all popular' platforms according to our data, though specific platform names beyond the general claim aren't documented.
-Updated Q1 2026.
+In 2025 alone, Corefy shipped 161 new integrations and 846 updates to existing connectors.
+The new platform version launched in Q2 2025 brings an updated interface, customizable checkout, new processing capabilities and performance improvements.
+NuxGame is a confirmed iGaming platform integration partner as of December 2025.
+Updated May 2026.

 Risk & Compliance